 If you are an undergraduate student and you feel you’ve been graded unfairly or that you could do better in a class, you have options for trying to raise your GPA.

 What you can do if you’re not happy with a grade

 Retake the class

 If you receive a grade lower than an A in a class, you may be able to retake the class to remove that grade from your GPA.
-(Note that both grades will remain on your transcript; however, the lower will have an X next to it and will not be included in your GPA.)
+(Note that both grades will remain on your transcript; however, the earlier will have an X next to it and, depending on your school, may not be included in your GPA.)

 - You can apply for an X grade for no more than three courses or 10 credits, whichever is less.

 - You must complete, sign, and submit the EX petition before you graduate.